nus-cs2030s/2122-s2/docs/01-compiler.md

 ### Interpreting a Java program

 Java (version 8 or later) comes with an interpreter called `jshell` that can read in Java statements, evaluate them, and print the results[^3]. `jshell` is useful for learning and experimenting about Java.
 This can be seen in the figure below, where the `Hello.java` program is interpreted from Java directly to the x86-64 machine language.
-The Java interpreter `jshell` in this diagram is implemented in the x86-64 machine language.

 <img src="figures/compiler/compiler.005.png" width="800">